 To apply for the Stepladder Award, please download the following PDF and thoroughly read the entry specifications.
 Please then click on the link below and fill out the online application form.

-Wildcard Theatre!
-With their show ‘Electrolyte’.
+2018 Winners: Wildcard Theatre With their show ‘Electrolyte’.

 Les Enfants Terribles and RADA (Royal Academy of Dramatic Art) are proud to announce the inaugural recipient of The LET Bursary, Caleb Obediah.